Daniel Guérin: Political activism

-LGBT+ activism
+Gay activism

-Guérin kept closeted for most of his life.
+Guérin remained closeted for most of his life.
 The French political left was known to be homophobic, and he knew that coming out would ruin his life and career.
 He described feeling trapped: "I felt myself cut in two, voicing out loud my new militant [political] beliefs and feeling myself by necessity obliged to hide my private [sexual] tendencies."
 However, he began advocating for sexual freedom and gay liberation in the early 1950s, and came out after the uprising of May 1968.
 Guérin soon joined the Front homosexuel d’action révolutionaire (Homosexual Front of Revolutionary Action), which was founded in 1971.
 Guérin found himself unhappy with the group, as he believed that it consisted of young gay liberationists who intended to "shock and provoke society instead of organizing effectively to change it."
 He considered its members to be "politically inept, ideologically naive, and 'often very stupid.'"
 Guérin, appealing to the bold audacity of FHAR, once stripped nude at a general assembly in order to make a point.

 Guérin believed that reformist actions were not enough to eradicate prejudice against homosexuals.
 He argued that gay liberation would "be total and irreversible only if it is achieved within the context of social revolution."

 His Autobiographie de jeunesse: D’une dissidence sexuelle au socialisme (Autobiography of Youth: From Sexual Dissidence to Socialism) was published in 1965.
 In it he discussed his sexuality in a way that was intended to strike against the homophobia that still riddled the revolutionary Left.
 He wrote, "My real intention... was to help the homophiles in their fight.
 To help them, this time, no longer as in some of my earlier books, through some developments that were of a scientific character, sociological, juridical, sexological, etcetera, but through the exposé of an individual case."

 In Homosexualité et révolution, he wrote: "In order to omit nothing from my discourse of a whole life, that never, at no moment, in no manner whatsoever, has the intensity, the multiplicity, the frenetic nature of my homosexual affairs taken precedence over my militant activity which aims to change the world, nor has it disguised my determination, my revolutionary obstinacy.
 I say so not to glorify myself, but because it is the strict truth."